yashagarwal0307/Assignment-Automatic-speech-recognition-and-NER-classification-/README.md

 * Accurate transcription of spoken medical audio.
 * Automatic extraction of critical entities.
 * Structured representation in the form of a fact sheet.
-* Reliable evaluation using **WER** and **CER**.
+* Reliable evaluation using **WER**.

-Future work can include fine-tuning domain-specific ASR/NER models (e.g., BioClinicalBERT) to improve accuracy in real-world clinical settings.
+Future work can include fine-tuning domain-specific ASR/NER models (e.g., BioClinicalBERT)/ use a more vast dataset to improve accuracy in real-world clinical settings.

 ---